reshsix/vermillion/README.md

 # Vermillion
-An embedded operating system for ARM Cortex-A and x86-32 boards

-It intends to be used as a loader and HAL for embedded applications
+A framework to develop embedded applications

 ## Development
 The project is in alpha stage, lacking some libc functions and drivers